sajibsrs/notes-on-go/docs/slice.md

 slc := arr[2:4]
 ```

+The `[2:4]` is index range 2 to 4, that starts from index 0 (same as array).
+Both indexes are inclusive.

+The length will be the number of items selected with the range.
+In that case that will be 3.

+If the array length is n and we selected x items.
+The capacity of the slice will be `n+x`.

 ## 4 # Slice with make
 When using `make()`, we can define it's second argument as length and third argument as capacity.
 Capacity is optional.